Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 06.26.54 UTC
+- WIB: Selasa, 3 Desember 2024 09.00.34 UTC
-- WITA: Selasa, 3 Desember 2024 07.26.54 UTC
+- WITA: Selasa, 3 Desember 2024 10.00.34 UTC
-- WIT: Selasa, 3 Desember 2024 08.26.54 UTC
+- WIT: Selasa, 3 Desember 2024 11.00.34 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: attitude
+Kategori: nature